gzm17/fccstockcharts/README.md

 The boilerplate of this app was based on Express in Action and MEAN dev book and my previous fcc exercises.
 The charting is based on d3 examples by https://bl.ocks.org/mbostock;

+Stock data is from Alpha Vantage API on TIME_SERIES_DAILY https://www.alphavantage.co/documentation/ The API is often unstable.
+If no result is seen, wait for another time to try.

 This implemented all the user stories.
 This can be further improved:

 1) There is no error checking: if user inputs a non-existence ticker npthing happens;